topfreegames/mqtt-history/README.md

 ```
 make deps
-make create-cassandra-table
 make setup/mongo
 make run
 ```

-You may need to change the configurations to point to your MQTT, Cassandra and Mongo servers, or you can use the provided containers, they can be run by executing `make run-containers`
+You may need to change the configurations to point to your MQTT and Mongo servers, or you can use the provided containers, they can be run by executing `make run-containers`